JHenzi/robot-diary/README.md

 ### Multi-Model Architecture

-We use a **three-model approach** for efficiency and quality:
+We use a **two-step, multi-model approach** for efficiency and quality:

+1. **Image Description** ([`llama-4-maverick-17b-128e-instruct`](https://groq.com/models/meta-llama/llama-4-maverick-17b-128e-instruct/)): Vision model provides a detailed, factual description of what's in the image (Step 1)
-1. **Memory Summarization** ([`llama-3.1-8b-instant`](https://groq.com/models/meta-llama/llama-3.1-8b-instant/)): Cheap model distills each observation into a context-preserving summary
+2. **Memory Summarization** ([`llama-3.1-8b-instant`](https://groq.com/models/meta-llama/llama-3.1-8b-instant/)): Cheap model distills each observation into a context-preserving summary
-2. **Prompt Assembly** (direct template combination): Combines base template + context + variety instructions (bypasses expensive LLM optimization by default)
+3. **Prompt Assembly** (direct template combination): Combines base template + context + variety instructions (bypasses expensive LLM optimization by default)
-3. **Final Generation** ([`llama-4-maverick-17b-128e-instruct`](https://groq.com/models/meta-llama/llama-4-maverick-17b-128e-instruct/)): Expensive vision model receives the rich, context-aware prompt and generates the diary entry
+4. **Diary Writing** (configurable model): Takes the factual image description and writes the creative diary entry.
+Defaults to [`llama-4-maverick-17b-128e-instruct`](https://groq.com/models/meta-llama/llama-4-maverick-17b-128e-instruct/), but can be upgraded to [`openai/gpt-oss-120b`](https://groq.com/models/openai/gpt-oss-120b/) for richer, more nuanced storytelling (Step 2)

+**Why Two Steps?** By separating image description from creative writing, we:
+- **Reduce Hallucination**: The writing model works from concrete facts, not trying to interpret images directly
+- **Enable Model Flexibility**: You can use a larger, more creative model (like GPT-OSS-120b) for writing while keeping vision tasks on the vision model
+- **Improve Grounding**: All observations are based on explicit factual descriptions, preventing invented details

+**GPT-OSS-120b Option**: Setting `DIARY_WRITING_MODEL=openai/gpt-oss-120b` produces significantly richer, more nuanced diary entries with better narrative flow and more sophisticated robotic voice—the robot's observations feel more thoughtful, its reflections deeper, and its unique perspective more pronounced.

 This architecture ensures:
 - **Cost Efficiency**: Only the final generation uses the expensive model
 - **Context Preservation**: No information loss through multiple LLM translations
-- **Rich Output**: The vision model receives comprehensive context, not just an image
+- **Rich Output**: The writing model receives comprehensive context, not just an image
+- **Factual Accuracy**: Grounded in explicit image descriptions, not hallucinated details

 ## What Makes This Different